 - define which applications are accessible to mobile devices.

 - Make appropriate network infrastructure security changes and procure any additional services (such as MDM)

 - Decide if additional security is required, such as data encryption tools

 - Define and communicate a date for implementing the policy

 - Step four - implementation date

 - Remove all current devices and ensure they are not holding data.

 - Employees who own such devices sign BYOD.

 How we can help

-If your business is in the Solihull area we are here to help you create a Bring your own device policy (BYOD).
+If your business is in the Coventry area we are here to help you create a Bring your own device policy (BYOD).
 Please contact us at The Hughes Partnership Accountants and Business Advisors Limited for further advice.